-In addition to knowing about AI use in decision-making contexts, people should also have the information to make sense of AI outputs.
-As the Blueprint for AIBoR put it, people should be "able to understand when audio or visual content is Al-generated."
-One commenter argued that when products "simulate another person," they "must either have that person's explicit consent or be clearly labeled as 'simulated' or 'parody."
-This is especially important in the context of Al-generated images or videos that depict an intimate image of a person without their consent, given the evidence that victims of image-based abuse experience psychological distress.
-Commenters expressed worry about alterations to original "ground truth" content or fabrications of real-seeming content, such as deep fakes or hallucinated chatbot outputs.
-Some commenters pointed to the particular dangers of generative Al faking scientific work and other scholarly output, and thought these merited require-
+tunities.124 Indeed, such transparency is already required dio or visual content is Al-generated."128 One commenter hiring or promotion process inform job applicants and employees of such use.
+126 Several states require private entities to disclose certain uses of automated processing ments when engaging in those uses.127 by law if failure to disclose violates consumer protec- argued that when products "simulate another person," tions.
+125 In its attempt to effectuate a requirement for they "must either have that person's explicit consent or such notice in the employment context, New York City be clearly labeled as 'simulated' or 'parody.'"129 This is is now requiring that employers using AI systems in the especially important in the context of AI-generated images or videos that depict an intimate image of a person without their consent, given the evidence that victims of image-based abuse experience psychological distress.
+130 of personal information and/or to conduct risk assess- Commenters expressed worry about alterations to original "ground truth" content or fabrications of real-seeming content, such as deep fakes or hallucinated chatbot outputs.131 Some commenters pointed to the particular dangers of generative AI faking scientific work and other scholarly output, and thought these merited require-